Paytonjhall/startup/README.md

 // OUTPUT: 0
 // OUTPUT: 1
 for of
-The for of statement iterates over an iterable's (Array, Map, Set, ...) property values.
+The for of statement iterates over an iterables (Array, Map, Set, ...) property values.

 const arr = ['a', 'b'];
 for (const val of arr) {